CodingwithIITian007/100-days-of-code/log.md

 ### Day 78: April 25, 2022

 **Today's Progress**: Success!
-Just solved Array Manipulation on @HackerRank.
+Just solved Array Manipulation on HackerRank.
 Can you complete the challenge? (https://hr.gs/deabde)

 **Thoughts**: Again on the DSA track lol!